 Showcase your problem-solving and communication skills.
 For example, if asked, How do you resolve workplace conflicts? you might answer:

 I focus on understanding different perspectives through active listening and clear communication.
-For instance, in a previous role, I mediated a dispute between team members by facilitating a conversation that acknowledged each person’s concerns, leading to a compromise that lined up with our project goals.
+In a previous role, I mediated a disagreement between team members by helping them have a conversation where they could share their concerns, leading to a compromise that lined up with our project goals.

 This approach demonstrates your ability to handle complex situations and prioritise teamwork.